About the Program

 - Provide essential childcare to vulnerable and at-risk children

-- Improve the future prospects of the children who have been abused or abandoned
+- Improve the future prospects of the children

 - Give impoverished children quality care, compassion and a sense of hope